stevebelton/stevebelton.github.io/index.md

 ```

 ### Install Git
 Absolutely need this installed!
-With Microsoft's commitment to OSS, most of our tools in GitHub and our recent purchase of GitHub this is a must have tool :-)
+With Microsoft's commitment to OSS and with most of our tools in GitHub, this is a must have tool.

+> our recent purchase of GitHub makes this even more so!

 ```
 sudo apt-get install git
 ```